Government Museum, Salem

-The Salem Government Museum, located in Salem, Tamil Nadu, India, is a prominent museum dedicated to preserving and showcasing the rich cultural, historical, and artistic heritage of the region.
+The Salem Government Museum, located in Salem, Tamil Nadu, India, is a museum dedicated to preserving and showcasing the rich cultural, historical, and artistic heritage of the region.
 Established in 1976, the museum serves as an educational and cultural resource for both locals and visitors.
-Also this is first district museum in Tamilnadu which is established by peoples.
+Also this is first district museum in Tamil Nnadu which is established by peoples.

 History

-The Government Museum was established by then District Collector Thiru A.M.
+The museum was established by then District Collector Thiru A.M.
 Swaminathan, I.A.S., with support from the Contemporary Writers and Painters Association, a local artist group.
 It was officially opened to the public in 1976.
 Initially, from 1976 to 1979, the museum operated under the District Administration.
 In 1979, it came under the Department of Museums.
 From 1979 to 1996, the museum was located at Three Bungalow, and from 1996 to January 2007, it was housed in the Court building.
-This museum was notable as the first district museum created by and for the people, setting a precedent for the establishment of other district museums.
+This museum was the first district museum created by and for the people, setting a precedent for the establishment of other district museums.

 Exhibits and collections

-This museum is home for things used by Namakkal Kavignar V.Ramalingam, Ancient Tamil Coins, Pre-Independence Coins of Indian Union, Dutch, French Coins, Carved Animals, Birds, Inscriptions, Stone Idols, Wood Sculptures, Metal Sculptures, Artifacts, Ancient Tamil Items, Mudhumakkal Thazhi, Nadukal (Veerakal), stone carvings and flint fossils.
+This museum is home for things used by Namakkal Kavignar V. Ramalingam, including ancient Tamil Coins, pre-independence coins of the Indian Union, Dutch coins, French coins, carved animals, birds, inscriptions, stone idols, wood and metal sculptures, artifacts, ancient Tamil items, Mudhumakkal Thazhi, Nadukal (Veerakal), stone carvings and flint fossils.

 This museum exhibits collection of various archeological sculptures from Salem region including Salem, Namakkal, Dharmapuri and Krishnagiri districts.

 New building

 Since from establishment of museum in Salem, it is functioning in temporary and rental building, in this case TamilNadu government announced, that permanent own building for Salem government museum will built.
-A new building is coming up in Hastampatti near Salem taluk office at the cost of ₹3.40 crores.
+A new building is ready Hastampatti near Salem taluk office at the cost of ₹3.40 crores.
 This new building for government museum will have ground floor, first floor and second floor.